charlescol/news-domains-X-tracker/README.md

 1. **Job 1 (Real-time priority refresh):**
    - Updates the **top 100 most-followed accounts** daily.

-2. **Job 2 & Job 3 (Incremental updates):**
+2. **Job 2 & Job 3 & Job 4 (Incremental updates):**
-   - These jobs work in parallel to process accounts in batches of 100.
+   - These jobs run in parallel to process accounts in batches of 100.
+With 3 tokens currently available, records are updated daily in batches of 300.
-   - The progress is tracked using a JSON file (`state/progress1.json`) to ensure no accounts are skipped.
+   - The progress is tracked using a JSON file (`state/progress.json`) to ensure no accounts are skipped.

 3. **Reordering and Cleaning:**
    - Once the entire list has been processed, it is re-sorted based on the number of followers.